dylanpieper/shinysurveyjs/README.md

 -   URL query tokens and one-time access tokens for secure survey distribution

 -   Asynchronous worker to handle database updates without interrupting the survey, including app logging, updating staged JSON objects, and managing tokens

-🚧 **Warning**: These features are under construction and being moved from the app [template](https://github.com/dylanpieper/ShinySurveyJS-Template).

 ## Installation